 Trudging homeward with arms laden, I pass the chair I recently occupied.
 Someone else is sitting there–watching me as I walk by…

-On Market Street by Arnold Lobel, illustrations by Anita Lobel
+excerpt from On Market Street by Arnold Lobel, illustrations by Anita Lobel

 “The merchants down on Market Street were opening their doors.
 I stepped along that Market Street, I stopped at all the stores.
 Such wonders there on Market Street!
 So much to catch my eye!
 I strolled the length of Market Street to see what I might buy…